 Each Core Issue contains implementation steps that inform the tasks listed in the Short Term Work Plan.
-This section concludes with a brief summary of the results of the Ball Ground Target Area Workshop.
-These areas are portions of the county that were identified because of significant or forthcoming changes that merited a closer look, especially with lots of community input.
+This section concludes with a brief summary of the results of the Waleska Target Area Workshop.
+They city was identified as a Target Area because the potential for change merited a closer look, especially with lots of community input.

 The Plan for the Future section contains the Future Development Map with the character area descriptions that we often associate with a Comprehensive Plan.
-In this update process, each of the character area descriptions has been refined and enhanced with pictures that illustrate examples of these areas around the county.
+In this update process, each of the character area descriptions has been refined and enhanced with pictures that illustrate examples of these areas around the City and the County.